mangosthree/server/src/tools/Extractor_projects/README.md

-## Unified Extractor Projects
+## Extractor Projects

-The submodule contains the unified Extractors for MaNGOS.

-This initially Supports:-

-* MaNGOS Zero

-* MaNGOS One

-* MaNGOS Two
+This repo is based on unified Extractors for MaNGOS but with changes to make mangosThree work.

+Eventually this will be merged back into the Unified Extractors